spextat0r/LSA-Reaper/README.md

 ![](/assets/sockconnection.png)

-With this connection we no longer need ntlmrelayx gathering connection so we can run the command ```stopservers```
+With this connection we no longer need ntlmrelayx gathering relays so we can run the command ```stopservers```

 ![](/assets/stopservers.png)